Federal Background Checks: Fast, Compliant Screening

 CRA costs

-Partnering with a CRA to conduct a federal background check is often more cost-effective, offering reduced overhead and the ability to bundle services.
+Partnering with a CRA to conduct a federal background check is often more cost-effective, reducing overhead and offering the ability to bundle services.

 Checkr’s Complete package, which costs $89.99 per report, includes:

 Employers can add a federal background check to any other Checkr package for $10.
-Bulk discounts are available for organizations conducting over 300 background checks annually, making Checkr an affordable option for businesses with high volume hiring.
+Bulk discounts are available for organizations conducting over 300 background checks annually, making Checkr a good choice for businesses with high-volume hiring.

 What individuals and job candidates should know

-Individuals and job candidates subject to a federal background check should understand the processes of criminal record expungement and sealing, what to do if they find discrepancies in federal records, and how they can view their public records independently.
+Individuals and job candidates should understand the processes of criminal record expungement and sealing, what to do if they find discrepancies in federal records, and how they can view their public records independently.

 What is the difference between expungement and sealing?